Woman's Union Missionary Society of America for Heathen Lands: India

+Following World War II, WUMS representatives returned to the United States, having successfully established the mission alongside their locals.
+Upon their return, WUMS representatives left the locals with the mission, who through their hard work, built schools and hospitals for their community.
+These efforts led to the creation of assets, including land, hospitals, and schools, which would continue to uphold the values and ideas of Christianity, so that the kingdom of God would come on earth as it is in heaven, which were introduced by the WUMS representatives from New York to the heathens of India that turned believers.

+These assets, along with the missionary work of spreading the message of Jesus Christ to the non-believers, were then taken up by the locals who had turned believers in Jesus Christ, to continue the mission's work.
+Recognizing the need for formal organization, the mission was officially registered in India for the first time in 1954-55 under the Indian Society Registration Act of 1860.

+Since its registration, the organization has been known as the United Fellowship for Christian Service (UFCS), previously recognized as the Woman's Union Missionary Society in India.
+UFCS has continued to operate and expand its charitable missions across India, preserving the legacy of service and support to communities in need.

 China

 In Shanghai, there was a medical missionary, medical assistant, missionary teacher, five Chinese teachers, and five hospital helpers.

 The Margaret Williamson Hospital was a stone building.
 Patients came 15 miles by boat or wheelbarrow to the dispensary, or walked there from 5–10 miles on their bound feet.
 It was open every day except Sundays.
 Every new patient was registered; and sufficient medicine was given for five or more days.
 The doctor saw on average 160 in a day, although once, there were 196; and her assistant, the nurse, put up 250 prescriptions in one day.
 All patients in the hospital were expected, if possible, to pay for their rice.
 Many could not afford even this.
 Private patients were also accepted.
 Work began at 8 A.m. with prayer, and a Bible-class met on Friday evening.
 The Bridgman Memorial Home contained 40 or more girls ages 5–16 years.

 Public examinations of the school opened with prayer and a hymn.
 The girls were not taught English.
 All were from poor homes, and were trained in sewing, mending, darning, and knitting.
 They were also taught to wash and iron, and to take turns in the kitchen where they learned cooking.
 There were several day-schools in the city, numbering 70 or more scholars, who joined the girls from the Home in Sunday-school, and with women also, brought the attendance up to 150-180.
 The children were drilled in behavior and the Scriptures.